 - Go to www.ghpl.org, click on "My Account" and log in.
 Click on the "Items Out" tab, select the items you wish to renew, and then select one of the two renew buttons at the bottom of the page.

 Collection agency used for outstanding materials & fines

 - The Grandview Library uses a collection agency, Unique Management Services (UMS), to protect access to materials for all patrons and to maintain fiscal responsibility.

 - On accounts of $25 or more:

-- For materials, the Library will still send two overdue notices and a third notice - a bill.
-If the account is not resolved soon after the third notice is sent, the Library will give the information to the agency and will add a $10 fee to offset the cost of the company's services.
+- For lost, damaged, or long-overdue materials, the Library sends two overdue notices and a third notice - a bill.
+If the account is not resolved within 30 days after sending the bill, the Library will give the information to UMS and we will add a $10 fee towards the cost of UMS's services.

 - The Library will still notify patrons of overdue materials, and patrons will have time to respond before information is given to the agency.